 Consistent with the National Aquaculture Strategy, the Tasmanian Government has set the objective to maximise the potential opportunity from aquaculture in adjacent Commonwealth waters including salmon, seaweed, shellfish and potentially other species.

-The legislative and legal framework and related processes are being developed to provide for marine aquaculture research activities in adjacent Commonwealth waters that will be regulated and managed by the Tasmanian Government.
-This includes the potential first step of an aquaculture research trial conducted by the Blue Economy Cooperative Research Centre.
+The legislative and legal framework and related processes has been developed to provide for marine aquaculture research activities in adjacent Commonwealth waters that will be regulated and managed by the Tasmanian Government.
+This includes the potential first step of an aquaculture research trial conducted by the Blue Economy Cooperative Research Centre (CRC).

 Over the longer term, legislative amendments, policy and administrative arrangements would need to be developed before any commercial scale aquaculture could occur in Commonwealth waters relevant to Tasmania.